decentdao/decent-contracts/docs/MultisigFreezeGuard.md

 function timelockTransaction(address to, uint256 value, bytes data, enum Enum.Operation operation, uint256 safeTxGas, uint256 baseGas, uint256 gasPrice, address gasToken, address payable refundReceiver, bytes signatures) external
 ```

-Allows the caller to begin the "timelock" of a transaction.
+Allows the caller to begin the `timelock` of a transaction.

 Timelock is the period during which a proposed transaction must wait before being
 executed, after it has passed.
 This period is intended to allow the parent DAO
 sufficient time to potentially freeze the DAO, if they should vote to do so.

-The parameters for doing so are identical to ISafe's execTransaction function.
+The parameters for doing so are identical to [ISafe's](./ISafe.md) `execTransaction` function.

 #### Parameters